SAP-samples/ui5-typescript-walkthrough/steps/15/README.md

 ### webapp/view/App.view.xml

-In the App view, we remove the panel control and it content and put the `XMLView` control to the content of the page instead.
+In the App view, we remove the panel control and its content and put the `XMLView` control to the content of the page instead.
 We add the `viewName` attribute with the value `ui5.walkthrough.view.HelloPanel` to reference the new view that now contains the panel.

 ```xml
 <mvc:View